CJMvS/spede_sampler/README.md

 See the GitHub repository for the application [here](https://github.com/CJMvS/spede-sampler), with a detailed README and worked example.

 ---
-### 💡 QUICK TIP TO DOWNLOAD MULTIPLE GENBANK SEQUENCES FROM R CHOP-CHOP
+### 💡 QUICK TIP: DOWNLOAD MULTIPLE GENBANK SEQUENCES FROM R
 ---

 As an example, let's say that you want to download [100 caddisfly COI sequences](https://bioone.org/journals/freshwater-science/volume-26/issue-4/06-089.1/Associating-larvae-and-adults-of-Chinese-Hydropsychidae-caddisflies-Insecta-Trichoptera/10.1899/06-089.1.full) with Genbank IDs EF513774 to EF513874.